jburzynski/TypeGen/README.md

 }
 ```

-3. If you're using a generation spec, create a file named `tgconfig.json` directly in your project folder and place the following content there:
+3. If you're using a generation spec, create a file named `tgconfig.json` directly in your project folder with the following content:

 ```json
 {